Stockholm Bloodbath

 The inciting incident occurs at 17 minutes when King Christian II issues a summons demanding Swedish nobility attend his coronation in Stockholm, with implied threats against those who refuse.
 This forces the protagonists to make dangerous choices..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The Swedish nobility make the fateful decision to attend Christian II's coronation in Stockholm, entering the city and placing themselves in the Danish king's power.
+This demonstrates the protagonist's commitment to The Swedish nobility make the fateful decision to attend Christian II's coronation in Stockholm, entering the city and placing themselves in the Danish king's power.
 There is no turning back., moving from reaction to action.

 At 73 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Christian II springs the trap: Swedish nobles are accused of heresy and arrested.
 What seemed like a celebration turns into imprisonment.
 The false victory of peaceful coronation becomes false defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 109 minutes (75% through) represents the emotional nadir.
 Here, The Stockholm Bloodbath begins: Swedish nobility are executed en masse in the town square.
 Anne witnesses the brutal deaths of friends and allies.
-Hope dies as blood flows in Stockholm's streets., demonstrates the protagonist at their lowest point.
+Hope dies as blood flows in Stockholm's streets., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 116 minutes initiates the final act resolution at 80% of the runtime.
 Anne or surviving protagonists find resolve: Christian II's atrocity will not stand.
 They commit to resistance and revenge, synthesizing grief into determination.
 The spark of Swedish rebellion is lit., demonstrating the transformation achieved throughout the journey.